Carrollton Public Library

 One of our main goals is to keep children reading during the summer months.
 Our library offers programs to enrich the state-wide summer reading program with special education presenters or activities that all relate to the summer's theme.
-For 2012 the theme is "Dream Big-Read" for children and "Own the Night" for Young Adults, leading us to having more events scheduled during the evenings and more family focused.
-The Library receives grant money from the Pamida Foundation for our summer reading programming.
+Each year the Summer READing program theme for children and young adults lead the library to have more events scheduled during the evenings and more family focused.
+The Library receives grant money from Missouri State Library through LSTA grant funds for our summer reading programming.
 In addition, the library endeavors with the local businessa and organziations in our collaborations to bring a variety each year.

 Adult programs have been conducted in partnership with the University of Missouri Extension and Osher Life Long Learning utilitizing the Video Conferencing Room and our Technology Lab.
 Carroll County MU Extension agent teaches computer programs like Quickbooks or Excel to non-traditional students.
 He also hosts the video conferences with topics from summer gardening to estate planning.
 An ongoing adult service at the library is the teaching of GED Adult education classes in the lower level.
 Kathy Brockmeier is the instructor and she provides this service as an outreach for State Fair Community College in Sedalia.
-Classes are held Monday, Wednesday, Thursday and Friday mornings of each week, except holidays since August, 2009.
+Classes are held Wednesday, Thursday and Friday mornings of each week, except holidays since August, 2009.

 I enjoy providing bookmobile services to the residents of Jefferson Park Apartments and Austin Home residents each Monday.
 Library staff or volunteer visits Monroe Manor on Tuesdays.
 Carroll House and Life Care residents on Wednesday and provide materials to the residents and staff.
 In addition, traveling educational exhibits are hosted by the library.